abesford/seizzmic-site-0c00b/src/pages/what-we-do.md

       - title: Design your future
         price: ''
         details: >
-          We help you design your organisation to get all the elements of your business working brilliantly together, especially around your technology architecture and organisation design.
+          We help you get all the elements of your business working brilliantly together, especially around your technology architecture and organisation design.

-          so that your organisation is ready to meet its biggest challenges.
+          so that your organisation is ready to meet its biggest challenges as you deliver your plans.

           make sense of how your  business operations need to change in response

-          bring together all the elements of your business in a seamless design, including how you serve your customers, organise and operate, use technology, and make money
+          bring together all the elements of your business in a seamless design, including how you serve your customers, organise and operate, use technology

-          deliver your plans by ensuring the improvements are embedded deep in your business so they have lasting impact.

           We can help you set up a Business Design team to make sure these